 Gale Pettiford, Pleasant Grove

 The Historic Properties Commission meets on the 2nd Tuesday of the month at 6:00 PM.
-All meetings, unless otherwise noted, are held in the Conference Room in the Alamance County Office Annex at 217 College Street in Graham.
+All meetings, unless otherwise noted, are held in the Conference Room in the Commissioners’ Meeting Room at 124 W. Elm Street in Graham.
 If there are any changes to this meeting schedule, notice shall be provided in accordance to N.C.G.S.
 143-318.12(b) (2).
 Applications to the HPC are due two weeks in advance of the meeting.

 HPC meeting agendas and minutes for the current and prior calendar years are available online using the links in the table below.
 Prior meeting records are available in the Planning Department office, or can be provided upon request.